MichaelGatuma/kris-api/resources/docs/groups/upcoming-events-endpoints.md

 # Upcoming Events Endpoints

-## Display a listing of the UpcomingEvent.
+## Display a listing of the Upcoming Events.